 - Increased link capacity supporting economic and social growth

 - Improvements to local amenity in the Gympie urban area

 - The project will reduce the pressure for intersection upgrades along the existing highway through Gympie

 The Australian Government has committed up to $52 million towards the $65 million planning only project, in partnership with the Queensland Government.
-In addition to this funding, the Australian Government has committed $800 million towards the construction of the Section D project.
+In addition to this funding, the Australian Government has committed $800 million towards the construction of the $1 billion Section D project.

-The planning and detailed design phase of the project commenced early 2016 and is scheduled to be completed early 2019.
+The planning and design works for the project commenced in early 2016 and were completed in late 2019.